BeatriceStanila/MarsRoverChallenge/README.md

 2. Refactor the code -> use switch statement inside the marsRover fn

 3. show the initial and last position of the robot on the grid by changing 0 to X

+4. do some testing to see if the code works as expected in each scenario